 The history of AAP

-In the 1960s, the couple Okko and Riga Reussien took their first monkey in their own home, a nervous squirrel monkey.
-After this, more and more people brought their monkeys and other exotic animals to their home in Amstelveen.
+In the 1960s, the couple Okko and Riga Reussien took in their first primate in their own home, a nervous squirrel monkey.
+After this, more and more people brought their primates and other exotic animals to their home in Amstelveen.

 At some point it became impossible for Okko and Riga to pay for everything themselves, but stopping with the care of the helpless animals was also not an option.
 The couple decided to establish a foundation, so they could start raising funds.
 On April 14, 1972 AAP was a fact.